Virtual data room pricing hero.

 What security certifications should a virtual data room have?

-For most startup use cases, you want 256-bit encryption at rest and in transit, two-factor authentication, and GDPR compliance if you're dealing with European data.
+For most use cases, you want 256-bit encryption at rest and in transit, two-factor authentication, and GDPR compliance if you're dealing with European data.
 For regulated industries (healthcare, financial services) or larger M&A transactions, look for ISO 27001 certification, SOC 2 Type II, and HIPAA compliance if applicable.
 Don't let a provider claim certifications you can't verify - ask for the audit report.

 How long does it take to set up a virtual data room?